yanfrancastro16/nanosatellite-power-estimation-/README.md

 ## Description

 The project focuses on the development and simulation of five orbital-model-based algorithms to estimate electrical power generation in 1U CubeSats in Low Earth Orbit (LEO).
-The models consider orbital position, solar vector, solar radiation incidence, sunlight and eclipse time duration, and the small satellite configuration to determine the electrical power generated from solar panel arrays.
+The models consider orbital position, solar vector, solar radiation, temperature, sunlight and eclipse time duration, and the small satellite configuration to determine the electrical power generated from solar panel arrays.

 ## Contents